Pluri-potential theory, submersions and calibrations: Integral and supremum functions

 This result could, for example, be applied in the following context.

 \

 \textit{Example. }Assume that $\pi:M\rightarrow B$ is as above and that $f:M\rightarrow\C$ is holomorphic.
 Then $\log|f|$ is PSH, so $|f|$ is non-negative and PSH.
-Under appropriate assumptions, Proposition \ref{p:kahler} and Proposition \ref{prop:potential_ter} lead to convexity properties for the fibre-wise $L^1$-norm of $f$.
+Under appropriate assumptions, Proposition \ref{p:kahler} and Theorem \ref{thm:potential_ter} lead to convexity properties for the fibre-wise $L^1$-norm of $f$.

-\paragraph{$G_2$ manifolds.} The $G_2$ case is slightly different because of the specific structure of the second variation formula.
-The proof thus needs $f$ to be constant along the specific fibre of interest.